knutsoned/DoorQuest/Diary.md

 - initialize git repo https://github.com/knutsoned/DoorQuest
 ### 2pm
 - go to the gym and think some more, adding notes above
-- realize that the Kenney platformer kits for 2D are side scroll oriented, and the isometric 3D seems to be actual 3D objects and not 2.5D isometric tiles (need to verify)
+- realize that the Kenney platformer kits for 2D are side scroll oriented, and the isometric 3D seems to be actual 3D objects and not 2.5D isometric tiles (need to verify: some 3D kits come with isometric sprite sheets)
 - make note to find out how much overlap there is between Summer Festival and Marble Fall
 - make joking plans to design a QBertlike called Spring Party and a brawler called Endless Summer Battle